ncatlab/nlab-content/pages/272.md

 One may roughly think of AQFT as being a formalization of what in basic [[quantum mechanics]] textbooks is called the **Heisenberg picture** of quantum mechanics.
 On the other hand [[FQFT]] axiomatizes the _Schr&ouml;dinger picture_ .

-The axioms of traditional AQFT enocde the properties of a [[local net]] of observables and are called the [[Haag-Kastler axioms]].
+The axioms of traditional AQFT encode the properties of a [[local net]] of observables and are called the [[Haag-Kastler axioms]].
 They are one of the oldest systems of axioms that seriously attempt to put [[quantum field theory]] on a solid conceptual footing.

 From the [[nPOV]] we may think of a [[local net]] as a co-flabby [[presheaf|copresheaf]] of [[algebra|algebras]] on spacetime which satisfies a certain _locality_ axiom with respect to the Lorentzian structure of spacetime: